imdonix/watcher/README.md

 # Watcher

-This app helps you to find "good deals" on the web.
+This application helps you to find "good deals" on different online sites.

 Currently supported sites: